-People who might need to use Safe Places carry a Safe Places card with emergency contact details.
-If they need help, they can go to public places, like shops, community centres and libraries, that have a Safe Places sticker in their window and ask staff there for help.
+Safe Places helps people with a learning disability and Autism if they feel worried or are at risk while they are out and about in the community.
+They can go to public places, like shops, cafes and job centres, which have a Safe Place sticker in their window and ask staff there for help.

 Safe Places cards

 If you would like a Safe Places card, please email email@example.com or call 01209 615 600.

 Safe Places app

 The Safe Places app can show people their nearest Safe Place.
 Currently not all Cornwall's Safe Places are on the app.
 It is free from the App store or Google Play.